 If as a minister you hear of events that you think your colleagues could benefit from and could be advertised here then do let me know.

-I am excited to welcome you to the 2017 Launde Abbey Programme.
+The 2018 Launde Abbey Retreat Programme.
 The team at Launde has worked hard to be able to offer a wide range of retreats that will enable all to feel at home here.

 Retreats at Launde Abbey come in many forms.
 We offer retreats for individuals and groups, those looking for silence and others who are seeking inspiration or creativity.
 Our programme of retreats is extensive and we hope, offers something for everyone.
 There is also an opportunity to experience a solitary retreat in our self-catering Oxford and Cambridge Hermitage, which is available for individuals looking to spend time in a more ’removed’ situation.
 Every one of our retreats however, offers the chance to step back from the pressures of daily life, to enter a deeper peace with the opportunity to pray and experience God.